-We describe a complete placename ambiguity resolution system consisting of three components: geographical tagger, geographical scope resolver (GeoSR) and placename referent resolver (PRR).
-The last two components are built in-house while geographical tagger is off-the-shelf software component.
+We described a complete placename ambiguity resolution system consisting of three components: a geographical tagger, a geographical scope resolver (GeoSR) and a placename referent resolver (PRR).
+The last two components are built in-house while the geographical tagger is an off-the-shelf software component.

-The novelty in GeoSR is that it uses unresolved place names as opposited to resolved place names used in previous works(Amitay et al., 2004; Martins and Silva, 2005).
+The novelty in GeoSR is that it uses unresolved place names as opposed to resolved place names used in previous works (Amitay et al., 2004; Martins and Silva, 2005).
 This means that geographical scopes can be computed independent of geographic name resolution, and thus does not suffer from mistakes in placename resolution.
-Also the GeoSR is implemented using a standard IR library exploiting a number of features, namely, placename feaquency of occurence, geographical adjectives, place type, population, vertical (transitive parent/child relation) and horizontal (adjacency relation) relationship among places.
-The GeoSR achieved a promising result on a subset of the Reuters English corpus (RCV1) dataset comparable with (Amitay et al., 2004; Martins and Silva, 2005): single scoped document (96%) and two scoped document (62.94%).
-However, the system performance for a three or more scoped document is very poor (20%).
+Also the GeoSR is implemented using a standard IR library exploiting a number of features, namely, placename frequency of occurrence, geographical adjectives, place type, population, vertical (transitive parent/child relation) and horizontal (adjacency relation) relationship among places.
+The GeoSR achieved a promising result on a subset of the Reuters English corpus (RCV1) dataset comparable with (Amitay et al., 2004; Martins and Silva, 2005): single scoped documents (96%) and two scoped documents (62.94%).
+However, the system performance for a three or more scoped documents is very poor (20%).